csynbiosysIBioEUoE/BDMS_FOSBE2019_SI/README.md

 -	**PriorDefinition:**
       - ExtractingInitialPriorsLugagneLog.mat, matlab script to compute the mean and standard deviation of our priors (10 lognormal and 4 normal distributions) based on the results of the fit obtained in [1].

+-   **Predictions&Analysis**
+      - ODE_Model1_Function.stan, stan script containing the proposed ODE system and the implementation of the event-based representation of the inputs to simulate the response to a selected input (processed with the function MultiExtractExp.R).
+This Script is for Model 1 (Lugagne et.al.).
+      - ODE_Model2_Function.stan, stan script containing the proposed ODE system and the implementation of the event-based representation of the inputs to simulate the response to a selected input (processed with the function MultiExtractExp.R).
+This Script is for Model 2 (Intermediate).
+      - ODE_Model3_Function.stan, stan script containing the proposed ODE system and the implementation of the event-based representation of the inputs to simulate the response to a selected input (processed with the function MultiExtractExp.R).
+This Script is for Model 3 (New).
+      -	PostPredCheckSimulM1.R, function to simulate the ODEs for a determined experimental profile selected using all the MCMC samples from a stanfit object result selected and save the results in CSV format.
+This Script is for Model 1 (Lugagne et.al.).
+      -	PostPredCheckSimulM2.R, function to simulate the ODEs for a determined experimental profile selected using all the MCMC samples from a stanfit object result selected and save the results in CSV format.
+This Script is for Model 2 (Intermediate).
+      -	PostPredCheckSimulM3.R, function to simulate the ODEs for a determined experimental profile selected using all the MCMC samples from a stanfit object result selected and save the results in CSV format.
+This Script is for Model 3 (New).
+      -	ConfidenceIntervalPlotsFunctionM1.R, function to extract all the MCMC samples from a stanfit object and simulate a determined experimental profile, obtaining the 95% confidence intervals and saving the plot of the simulation for checks.
+This Script is for Model 1 (Lugagne et.al.).
+      -	ConfidenceIntervalPlotsFunctionM2.R, function to extract all the MCMC samples from a stanfit object and simulate a determined experimental profile, obtaining the 95% confidence intervals and saving the plot of the simulation for checks.
+This Script is for Model 2 (Intermediate).
+      -	ConfidenceIntervalPlotsFunctionM3.R, function to extract all the MCMC samples from a stanfit object and simulate a determined experimental profile, obtaining the 95% confidence intervals and saving the plot of the simulation for checks.
+This Script is for Model 3 (New).

 -	**ModelComparison:**
-      -	VarCovarMatrix.R, function that extracts the post-warmup samples from a list of selected stanfit objects and computes the covariance matrix of the posterior distribution of parameters, saving the determinant of the matrices of interest in a CSV file.
-      -	RelativeEntropyFunction.R, function used to approximate the joint posterior from the samples of a stanfit object using Gaussian Mixtures and compute prior and approximate posterior entropy as presented in [2].
-The function saves the Gaussian Mixture results as RDS objects and the summary of the entropies as a CSV file.
-      -	runRelativeEntropy.R, script to run RelativeEntropyFunction.R for a set of stanfit object results selected in series.
+      -	GaussianMixtureCompM1.R, R script used to produce a Gaussian Mixture fit on the posteriors obtained by the Rstan inference in model 1.
+      -	GaussianMixtureCompM23.R, R script used to produce a Gaussian Mixture fit on the posteriors obtained by the Rstan inference in model 2 and 3.
+      -

 -	**BEDms:**
+      -	ExtractReducedThetaDraws.R, R script to extract all the draws for the stanfit results on the three models and also generate separate files with only 400 randomly picked draws used for the optimisation.
-      -	ODE_Model_Function.stan, stan script containing the proposed ODE system and the implementation of the event-based representation of the inputs to simulate the response to a selected input (processed with the function MultiExtractExp.R).
+      - OptimDataFilesGenerator.R, R script used to generate the necessary CSV files to simulate the three different models according to any input setting obtained during the optimisation.
-      -	PostPredCheckSimul.R, function to simulate the ODEs for a determined experimental profile selected using all the MCMC samples from a stanfit object result selected and save the results in CSV format.
-      -	ConfidenceIntervalsParam.R, function to generate a plot for each parameter of the model with the 95% confidence interval from the MCMC samples for a set of stanfit objects.
-      -	ConfidenceIntervalPlotsFunction.R, function to extract all the MCMC samples from a stanfit object and simulate a determined experimental profile, obtaining the 95% confidence intervals and saving the plot of the simulation for checks.
-      -	AccuracyPredictions.R, functions to compute the nRMSE distributions from the PostPredCheckSimul.R function and compute the Bhattacharyya distance between pairs nRMSEii and nRMSEij saving the results as a CSV matrix.
-      -	SampleExtract.R, function to extract all the MCMC samples from a stanfit object result for a user-specified parameter, saving the results in CSV files.
+      -

 To run the scripts plase place all the scripts and data required in the R or Jupyter Notebook working directory.